qnhant5010/platform/README.md

 # Platform
-A simple Spring Boot server that accepts external plugins
+A simple Spring Boot server that serves as the base for extensions